 - A. When an incident occurs that requires the immediate downloading or retrieval of the recorded media (e.g., serious crime scenes, departmental shootings, departmental traffic crashes), a supervisor shall respond to the scene, determine if an immediate download is needed, and ensure that the video footage is downloaded as soon as possible. - B. When an officer reports a malfunction of BWC equipment to a supervisor, the supervisor will, as soon as is practicable, seek a replacement unit if available and shall ensure that authorized personnel make repairs in a timely manner.
 If no BWC is available for the officer to use, the officer shall indicate in written reports that no BWC was available at the time of incident. - C. Supervisors shall conduct quarterly reviews of officers' recordings in order to: - 1.
 Assess officer performance; - 2.
 Assure proper functioning of BWC equipment; - 3.
-Determine if BWC equipment is being operated properly; and
+Determine if BWC equipment is being operated properly; and - 4.
+Identify recordings that may be appropriate for training.
+If this footage involves a personnel action according to G.S.160A-168, written permission from the officer(s) involved must be received. - D. Supervisors shall conduct twice-a week reviews of personnel who are newly assigned BWC equipment in order to ensure compliance with departmental policy.
+These reviews shall last 30 days.
+Supervisors shall thereafter conduct quarterly reviews of randomly selected video recorded by their officers. - E. Minor violations of department policy (not criminal in nature) committed by any member of the Carrboro Police Department and discovered during routine review of recorded material should be viewed as training opportunities; however, depending on the severity of the infraction, the supervisor may take disciplinary actions.
+Should the behavior or action become habitual after being addressed, the appropriate level of disciplinary action will be taken to correct the behavior.

-Subject: Subject: Body Worn Camera Chapter: 19 Issued: xx/xx/xx Revised: N/A Page 7 of 12
+Subject: Subject: Body Worn Camera Chapter: 19 Issued: xx/xx/xx Revised: N/A Page 8 of 12